yannh/kubeconform/Readme.md

 # This will ignore ReplicationController only for apiVersion v1
 $ kubeconform -summary -skip v1/ReplicationController fixtures/valid.yaml
 Summary: 1 resource found in 1 file - Valid: 0, Invalid: 0, Errors: 0, Skipped: 1

+# This will ignore any resource with apiVersion v1
+$ kubeconform -summary -skip v1 fixtures/valid.yaml
+Summary: 1 resource found in 1 file - Valid: 0, Invalid: 0, Errors: 0, Skipped: 1
 ```